Tiling deformations, cohomology, and orbit equivalence of tiling spaces

 \begin{proof} We work in pattern-equivariant cohomology.
 Recall that a closed weakly PE 1-cochain is a weak coboundary if and only if its integral is bounded (Proposition~\ref{prop:bounded-coboundary}).

-For the Fibonacci tiling space, let $\rho_n$ be a 1-cochain that evaluates to 1 on every tile of each level-n supertile of type $a$, and to 0 on every tile of each n-supertile of type $b$.
+For the Thue--Morse tiling space, let $\rho_n$ be a 1-cochain that evaluates to 1 on every tile of each supertile $A_n$, and to 0 on every tile of each supertile $B_n$.
 This is strongly PE.
-Pick $x\in (\phi-1,1)$, where $\phi$ is the golden mean.
-Note that $\sum |x^n|$ converges but $x^n \phi^n$ goes to infinity.
+Pick $x\in (\frac12,1)$, so that $\sum x^n$ converges but $2^n x^n$ goes to infinity.
 Then $\rho_x : = \sum x^n \rho_n$ is a well-defined weakly PE 1-cochain.
 However $\rho_x$ cannot be a weak coboundary.
 To see this, consider a level $n+1$ supertile of type $a$ sitting somewhere in a tiling:

-where the first $A_{n-1}$ is part of an $A_n$ supertile and the second is itself a $B_n$ supertile (see Figure~\ref{fig:fibo-supertile}).
-The value of $\rho_x$ on each tile of the first $A_{n-1}$ is exactly $x^n$ greater than the value of $\rho_x$ on the correponding tile of the second $A_{n-1}$, since they belong to the same $m$-supertile for all $m>n$, and to corresponding $m$-supertiles for $m<n$.
-Since an $A_n$ supertile contains $O(\phi^n)$ tiles, the integral of $\rho_x$ over the first $A_{n-1}$ is of order $x^n \phi^n$ greater than the integral over the second.
-Since $\phi^n x^n$ is not bounded, and since we can do this comparison for any value of $n$, it is not possible for $\rho_x$ to have a bounded integral.
+where the first $A_{n-1}$ for the left is part of an $A_n$ supertile and the second is part if a $B_n$ supertile (see Figure~\ref{fig:TM-supertile}).
+The value of $\rho_x$ on each tile of the first $A_{n-1}$ is exactly $x^n$ greater than the value of $\rho_x$ on the corresponding tile of the second $A_{n-1}$, since they belong to the same $m$-supertile for all $m>n$, and to corresponding $m$-supertiles for $m<n$.
+Since an $A_n$ supertile contains $2^n$ tiles, the integral of $\rho_x$ over the first $A_{n-1}$ is $2^n x^n$ greater than the integral over the second.
+Since $2^n x^n$ is not bounded, and since we can do this comparison for any value of $n$, it is not possible for $\rho_x$ to have a bounded integral.
 Hence $\rho_x$ represents a nontrivial class in the weak cohomology of $\Omega$.